Blakeinstein/Bloop/README.md

 #### Suggestions
 To add custom scripts add the scripts to your documents directory which you can confirm [here](https://docs.rs/dirs-next/2.0.0/dirs_next/fn.document_dir.html)

-As bloop supports some ligaturized fonts, I suggest that you install these fonts manually!
-Until preferences are implemented, you are stuck with the following fonts.
+Bloop supports ligaturized fonts, Some fonts are set up by default, but require you to install them manually.
+You can also use your own fonts, by changing `config.toml`.
+Suggested fonts =>
 * [SF Mono ligaturized](https://github.com/kube/sf-mono-ligaturized/tree/master/ligaturized)
 * [Cascadia Code](https://github.com/microsoft/cascadia-code)